GEPA: Reflective Prompt Evolution Can Outperform Reinforcement Learning: GEPA: Reflective Prompt Evolution

 \subsection{Pareto-based candidate selection}

-GEPA is a highly modular algorithm capable of supporting various strategies for selecting candidates in each iteration of optimization.
-Crucially, the choice of candidate selection strategy determines the exploration-exploitation tradeoff adopted by the optimizer.
-A naive strategy is to always select the best-performing candidate in the pool.
-However, this can cause the optimizer to get stuck in a local optimum within the prompt space: once a dominant strategy is found, it becomes difficult to surpass, and the optimizer exhausts its budget without learning new, potentially better strategies.
-An example search tree generated with this strategy is demonstrated in Figure~\ref{fig:example_of_bestcandidate_selection_tree}.
-Specifically, note how the search process found one new strategy (the first child node), and then kept trying to improve it, failing to do so across many iterations, finally exhausting all the rollouts budget.
+GEPA is a highly modular algorithm that supports various strategies for candidate selection, with the choice of strategy governing the exploration–exploitation tradeoff.
+A naive approach is to always select the best-performing candidate, but this often traps the optimizer in a local optimum: once a dominant strategy is found, it becomes difficult to surpass, and the optimizer exhausts its budget without learning new, potentially better strategies.
+Figure~\ref{fig:example_of_bestcandidate_selection_tree} illustrates this behavior: after finding one new strategy (the first child node), the search repeatedly attempts to refine it, fails to improve, and ultimately depletes the budget.

-To address this, GEPA employs a Pareto-based ``illumination" strategy~\citep{map_elites}, as shown in Algorithm~\ref{alg:pareto_selection}.
-Specifically, GEPA identifies the highest score achieved for each individual training instance across all candidates in the pool, creating a ``Pareto frontier'' of scores achieved by the optimization process so far.
-GEPA then compiles a list of candidates that achieve the best score on at least one training task.
-This filters the pool down to candidates that incorporate “winning” strategies, preserving every valuable insight discovered in any reflective mutation.
-Next, GEPA prunes candidates that are strictly dominated: for instance, if Candidate 2 has the best score on Task 1 only, but Candidate 3 achieves that same best score on Task 1 and the best on Task 2, Candidate 2 is removed.
-Finally, GEPA stochastically samples a candidate from this pruned list, assigning higher selection probability to candidates that achieved the best score across more training instances.

-In practice, this strategy helps GEPA escape local optima without expanding the search excessively.
-By focusing resources on promising candidates that have already demonstrated impactful, ``winning'' strategies, GEPA efficiently balances exploration and exploitation, allowing for continual improvement within the optimization budget.
+To address this, GEPA employs a Pareto-based ``illumination" strategy~\citep{map_elites}, shown in Algorithm~\ref{alg:pareto_selection}.
+For each training instance, GEPA records the highest score across all candidates, forming a Pareto frontier.
+Candidates that achieve the best score on at least one task are retained, while strictly dominated ones are pruned.
+From this pruned set, GEPA stochastically samples a candidate, weighting probabilities by how many tasks each candidate leads.
+This strategy helps GEPA escape local optima without inflating the search, efficiently balancing exploration and exploitation by focusing resources on candidates that embody ``winning'' strategies within the optimization budget.